The evening of Halloween approaches.

 The name “Halloween” comes from “All Hallows’ Eve” (All Saints’ Eve).

 As far as the Christian origins of Halloween are concerned, it began in the earliest centuries of the church.
 As early as the mid-second century, the church celebrated and remembered its martyrs, at times dedicating special days to remember their faithfulness.
 As the number of special commemorations increased, the idea of having a common day for all martyrs gradually evolved.

-The earliest known celebration of “the Feast of All Martyrs” was in Antioch in mid-fourth century, falling on the first Sunday after the feast of Pentecost (which is still the day the Eastern Orthodox Church still celebrates All Saints’ Day).
+The earliest known celebration of “the Feast of All Martyrs” was in Antioch in mid-fourth century, falling on the first Sunday after the feast of Pentecost (which is still the day the Eastern Orthodox Church celebrates All Saints’ Day).
 Similar festivals were celebrated in other locations on different days.
 Over time, this celebration started to embrace not just martyrs but all departed saints, celebrating Jesus’ victory over death by remembering the faithful saints who had gone before them.

 On May 13th, 610, Pope Boniface IV consecrated the Pantheon, the old pagan temple, to “all Christian martyrs.”
 He officially consecrated that day as the new “All Saints’ Day.”

 Over a century later, Pope Gregory III (731-741) moved All Saints’ Day to November 1 to honor the saints of St. Peter’s church, and in 835, Pope Gregory IV officially fixed the date for worldwide observance.

 Some believe this move was made to coincide with Samhain, a Gaelic harvest festival celebrated at the same time, though others doubt the Pope was even aware of this celebration.